Skip to main content

 For developers interested in the implementation details, the entire app is built with:

-If you’re working on similar projects or want to discuss modern web development approaches, I’d love to chat.
+If you’re working on something similar or want to talk through the implementation, I’d love to chat.